-Subject Positives/negatives and why? ut other subjects or activities you've past.
+Subject Positives/negatives and why?
+Next, think about other subjects or activities you've enjoyed in the past.
 Now add these to the table.
-Are es that stand out?
-How are studies you like similar or d Write down the e common themes of what you like or dislike here: Tomat dienies of white you like of
+Are there any themes that stand out?
+How are studies you like similar or different?

+Write down the common themes of what you like or dislike here: